-For Robyn's Recommendations PLUS links to many candidates' websites
+Includes links to many candidates' websites and more notes

 Craig is an attorney, and is a knowledgeable, conservative activist in Orange County.
 He is the President of a local California Republican Assembly (CRA) chapter, a past Vice President of the CRA, and is a former Orange County Republican Central Committee member.

 NancysPicks.com--Nancy Sandoval's Conservative Christian Voting Guide for the June 7, 2016 California Election